-The Reuben sandwich is a great way to showcase homemade fermented foods.
-Everything in it is fermented.
-The sauerkraut, rye bread, cheese… whether you use the traditional corned beef* or the vegetarian alternative tempeh… it’s all fermented!
+This vegan Reuben sandwich is a great way to showcase homemade fermented foods.
+Pretty much everything in it is fermented.
+The sauerkraut, rye bread, tempeh… it’s all fermented!

-I’m hoping that this recipe will encourage you to try making your own fermented foods!
+I’m hoping that this simple sandwich will encourage you to try making some of your own fermented foods!

 - Sauerkraut is a very easy ferment for beginners.
 All it takes is cabbage, salt and patience.

-- Sourdough rye bread is a no-kneed bread that just requires a bit of patience.
+- Sourdough rye is a no-kneed bread that has an amazing flavour.

-- Cheese and tempeh are definitely more advanced, but still very fun to make!
+- Tempeh is definitely more advanced ferment, but it’s still very fun to make!
 Why not try something new?

-The Reuben is the ultimate fermented sandwich.
+This Reuben is the ultimate fermented sandwich.
 Everything in it is fermented!
-The sauerkraut, rye bread, cheese… see the section above for instructions for your own DYI fermented ingredients.
+The sauerkraut, rye bread, tempeh.
+It’s also amazingly satisfying and delicious.

 - Prep Time: 15 minutes